mdavids/rfc/content/draft-davids-forsalereg-16.md

 publishes a malicious URI or one that points to improper content.
 This may result in reputational damage to the party parsing the record.

-An even more serious scenario arises when the content of the TXT record is not properly validated and sanitized, potentially enabling attacks such as XSS or SQL injection.
+An even more serious scenario arises when the content of the TXT record is not properly validated and sanitized, potentially enabling attacks such as XSS or SQL injection, as well as spoofing techniques based on Unicode manipulation, including bidirectional text attacks and homograph attacks.

 Therefore, it is **RECOMMENDED** that any parsing and publishing is conducted with the utmost care.
 Possible approaches include maintaining a list of validated URIs or applying other validation methods after parsing and before publishing.